DennisDCCH/Techies/README.md

     ├── frontend
-    │   ├── actions                   # Contains all the javascript files which have actions used by components │   ├── api                       # Contains the axios api configuration file │   ├── components                # Contains all the jsx files used by pages │   ├── images                    # Contains all images used in the website that is not in the public folder │   ├── pages                     # Contains all the jsx files which are pages in the website │   └── index.jsx                 # Starting jsx file
+    │   ├── actions                   # Contains all the javascript files which have actions used by components │   ├── api                       # Contains the axios api configuration file │   ├── components                # Contains all the components jsx files used by pages │   ├── images                    # Contains all images used in the website that is not in the public folder │   ├── pages                     # Contains all the jsx files which are pages in the website │   └── index.jsx                 # Starting jsx file